michaeltryby/swmm_api/website/README.md

 You can run swmm within the python api.
 And you can read the OUT-file as a pandas DataFrame for further analysis.

+This package is based on the command line SWMM syntax. ([see Appendix D in the SWMM User Manual 5.1](https://www.epa.gov/water-research/storm-water-management-model-swmm-version-51-users-manual))

 ## Install the package:
 ```bash